gsoules/MkDocs/digital-archive/docs/technology/pastperfect-exporter.md

 	good for one catalog before proceeding with another.

 details
-:	Set the `details` option to `yes` only if you want to see additional statistics.
-Currently,
+:	Set the `details` option to `yes` if you want to see additional statistics:

-	the only additional statistics is a listing of non-unique OBJECTID values.
+	-	OBJECTIDs for records with no Title
+	-	OBJECTIDs for records with no OBJNAME
+	-	OBJECTIDs for records with non-unique OBJECTID (count appears in parentheses)

 dryrun
 :	Set the `dryrun` option to `yes` when you want to see what actions PPE will take, but without